lupyuen/pinetime-rust-mynewt/rust/app/src/cloud.md

 Let's check the result of our Firmware Build in the Cloud...

 # Our First PineTime Firmware Build

+(Sorry our first build may fail with an error in `TwiMaster.cpp`...
+More about this in a while)

 1. Click `Actions` at the top.